SupeRuier/awesome-active-learning/contents/MTAL.md

   The AL strategy selects the instance which would lead to the maximum expected change of the shared parameter.
 - Multi-task Active Learning for Pre-trained Transformer-based Models [2022]:
   Explore various multi-task selection criteria in three realistic multi-task scenarios.
+- PartAL: Efficient Partial Active Learning in Multi-Task Visual Settings [2022]:
+  Only provide annotations for several tasks of the selected instances.